Instructions on joining the Members Only Forum

 -

 I did Vientiane once - never again, and now I don't have to do visa runs anyway.
 The delays are notorious, though I did my run privately and you may have an easier time using an organized visa run agency.
 And watch it if you're a smoker: a friend did the border run there with a couple of non-smoking friends.
 He bought 3 sticks of cigarettes in Laos, and gave one each to the friends to take through customs.
 On the other side he collected the 2 sticks from them and was pounced upon by a couple of uniformed goons who accused him of smuggling.
-Took him at least 2 hours and a lot of shouting to be
+Took him at least 2 hours and a lot of shouting to be allowed to go on his way.

 -